freedesktop/amd-umr/doc/sphinx/source/wave_status.rst

 This format of output is a lot more verbose but includes human readable bitfield decodings which may aid in debugging purposes.
-Where possible it will also print out SGPRs and on newer plaforms (gfx9+) it may also include VGPRs.
+Where possible it will also print out SGPRs and on newer platforms (gfx9+) it may also include VGPRs.